Alex Hall (American football)

-Alex Hall (born August 17, 1985) is a professional Canadian football defensive end who is currently a free agent.
-He was drafted by the Cleveland Browns in the seventh round of the 2008 NFL Draft.
+Alex Hall (born August 17, 1985) is a former professional Canadian football defensive end.
+He was selected by the Cleveland Browns in the seventh round of the 2008 NFL draft.
 He played college football at St. Augustine's College.

 Hall was a member of the Philadelphia Eagles, Arizona Cardinals, New York Giants, and Carolina Panthers in the National Football League and the Winnipeg Blue Bombers and Saskatchewan Roughriders of the CFL.

 Professional career

 Cleveland Browns

-Hall was drafted by the Cleveland Browns in the seventh round of the 2008 NFL Draft with the 231st overall pick.
+Hall was selected by the Cleveland Browns in the seventh round of the 2008 NFL draft with the 231st overall pick.
 He signed a four-year contract with the team on July 22, 2008.

 Philadelphia Eagles

 On April 2, 2010, Hall and the 2010 fourth and fifth-round draft picks were traded to the Philadelphia Eagles in exchange for linebacker Chris Gocong and Sheldon Brown.
 He was waived on July 28, 2010.

 New York Giants

 Hall was claimed off waivers by the New York Giants on July 29, 2010.
 He was waived by the Giants on September 4, 2010.